 Let’s run through twelve things that could be slowing up your WooCommerce site.

-Although web hosting isn’t a primary concern early on in your online store, one year in, when your traffic and transactions start to pick up, you have to pay it some attention.
+Although web hosting isn’t a primary concern early on in your online store, one year in, when your traffic and transactions start to pick up, you have to pay some attention and scale your WooCommerce site.

-One of the culprits that slow down your WooCommerce site is your hosting provider.
+One of the culprits that result in a slow WooCommerce site is your hosting provider.
 If you want pages to load quickly, then you need an excellent hosting service.

 Here are some tips:

-- Use managed hosting: While this is more costly, it can be efficient in driving in more traffic.
+- Use managed hosting: While this is more costly, it can be efficient in driving more traffic.
+If you want to know more, here are a few reasons why managed WordPress hosting is the best for small businesses.

 Because you’re an eCommerce store, chances are, you have a lot of product images.
 Thus, these files need to be as small and load as quickly as possible.
 When it comes to image optimization, there are several tactics that you can use.
 One way for you to do that is lazy loading, wherein you prevent images from loading on your site unless needed.